 The First National Bank Of Seneca

-The First National Bank Of Seneca in Kansas printed $513,690 dollars worth of national currency.
-That is a high amount, but condition and serial numbers can make otherwise common currency from this bank quite valuable.
-This national bank opened in 1883 and stopped printing money in 1924, which equals a 42 year printing period.
-That is a fairly normal lifespan for a national bank.
-During its life, The First National Bank Of Seneca issued 7 different types and denominations of national currency.
-We have examples of the types listed below.
+The First National Bank Of Seneca in Illinois printed $3,852,200 dollars worth of national currency.
+Over $1,000,000 face value is a lot of money.
+However, some types and denominations of currency from this bank could still be rare.
+This national bank opened in 1871 and stopped printing money in 1935, which equals a 65 year printing period.
+That is considering a long operation period for a national bank.
+During its life, The First National Bank Of Seneca issued 1 single type and denomination of national currency We have examples of the types listed below.
 Your bank note should look similar.
 Just the bank name will be different.
-For the record, The First National Bank Of Seneca was located in Nemaha County.
-It was assigned charter number 2952.
+For the record, The First National Bank Of Seneca was located in LaSalle County.
+It was assigned charter number 1773.

 We buy all national currency.
 Please call or email us for a quote.
 Sales@AntiqueMoney.com